GoogleCloudPlatform/cloud-hackathons/hacks/httf-data/README.md

 Once the *Application Integration* is available in the Google Cloud Console, open it and run it by clicking on the *Test* button, and choosing the *Delete Order Items* task (keep the default parameters).

+> [!NOTE]
-> **Note**  The pipeline will delete the rows in multiple batches asynchronously, give it a few minutes before verifying that all the historical data is removed.
+> The pipeline will delete the rows in multiple batches asynchronously, give it a few minutes before verifying that all the historical data is removed.

 ### Success Criteria